-Les Bond, who emigrated to Australia after the war, was working for F.J.
-Mount & Son in the chalk tip at the time and it was just before his lunch too when he heard the gunfire.
-He took quickly precautions and hid under a truck.
+The aircraft was following Thetford Road and was spotted by Les Bond who worked at Mounts lime pit.
+Les emigrated to Australia after the war, but was working for F.J.
+Mount & Son in the chalk tip at the time of this attack.
+It was just before his lunch when he heard the gunfire and quickly found safety by diving under a truck.

 “We had been in the cookery room that day, and had gone home for dinner and saw the plane go over from our window.
 It was going down the London Road, we didn’t see any firing, but he was fairly low and when we got back they told us the cookery room ceiling had been hit.”

-Colin Blanchflower, living in the U.S., remembered the day as a schoolboy clearly and gives us an indication into what the target may have been … a line of factory workers.
+Colin Blanchflower, who emigrated to the U.S., remembered the day clearly.
+He was a school boy at the time and offers an indication to what the target may have been … a line of factory workers.

 “We were having lunch (at home) … when it was time to go to school.
 The ‘Alll Clear’ had not sounded but our evacuee and me set off.
 It was the day for my music lesson and I was about to drop off the satchel at the music teacher’s house when I noticed a line of factory girls returning to work at Roughts.
 Suddenly out of the clouds came a Dornier 17 and started machine gunning the road.
 I grabbed the evacuee and dived to the ground at the teacher’s door.
 The plane flew by still firing and seconds later it seemed my Dad appeared on his bicycle and escorted us back home.
 One of the factory workers was reported as being injured by flying stones.”